AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/resources/index.md

 ## Frequently asked questions

 To see the most frequently asked questions about Mobile SDK, please read the document on [frequently asked questions](faq.md).

+## Upgrading to Experience Platform SDKs

+You can upgrade to the Experience Platform SDKs by following the instructions within this section of documentation.

+To learn more about upgrading your SDKs, please read the the [upgrading to Experience Platform SDKs overview](./upgrade-platform-sdks/index.md).

+## Migrating to Swift

+You can migrate your Objective-C-based version of the SDK to the Swift-based version of the SDK.

+To learn how to migrate your Mobile SDK implementation to Swift, please read the guide on [migrating to Swift](https://developer.adobe.com/client-sdks/previous-versions/documentation/migrate-to-swift/).